JamesTheBard/ufb-input-board/README.md

 [^3]: The first eight inputs are also known as `4K`, `3K`, `2K`, `1K`, `4P`, `3P`, `2P`, and `1P`.

 [^4]: In this specific case, it's not you, it's definitely me.
+More specifically there is an issue where some USB ports absolutely choke with the way things are configured.
+Using one cable for the data (USB-C) and the other for power (USB to the Pico/Pico 2) fixes that issue.